In other parts of

 one-on-one master class called Manuscript

 highly competitive flat rate.
-At the same time, we continue to
+And we continue to

 offer our Customized

 is the service that looks at you and your writing at the current stage